JamshadAhmad/PHP-Algos-Libs-and-Docs/Setting up PHPCS.md

 PHPStorm-> File -> Settings -> Search [sniffer]

 Click on "Code Sniffer",
-select configuration "By default project interpreter"
+There will be "By default project interpreter", select your installed phpcs and choose its name, it will be "local" by default.
+Click apply.

 ###3) Enable